-Following your team to Xcel Energy Center March 7-10 for the best the State of Hockey has to offer at the renowned boys' high school hockey tournament?
+Following your team to Xcel Energy Center March 6-9 for the best the State of Hockey has to offer at the 75th annual boys' high school hockey tournament?
 Look no further, here’s everything you need to know for a hockey-filled weekend in Saint Paul.

 First things, first—tickets

-Tickets are offered for each class as season books ($92 for adults, $60 for students—good for all rounds of play) or single session ($17 for adults, $11 for students—good for two games).
+Tickets are offered for each class as season books or single session.
 Class A season books and single session tickets typically do not sell out and can be purchased from Xcel Energy Center in advance or at the gate.
-Class AA books are sold out, but single session tickets can be purchased one hour before each session begins.
+Class AA books are sold out (with a waitlist of about 5 years), but single session tickets can be purchased one hour before each session begins.
 Should these tickets be available, be prepared to arrive early and stand in line.

 Now, onto the fun stuff—hockey, hockey, hockey

 Saint Paul is a hockey town, and boy, do we know it.
 Grab a bite at Tom Reid’s Hockey City Pub, deck yourself out in hockey swag from the Hockey Lodge in Xcel Energy Center, and snap a selfie with the Herb Brooks’ statue in Rice Park.
 After your photo, stop in at his namesake restaurant (Herbie’s On the Park) for some more grub and a glimpse at his 1980 Olympic ring.